-Lara currently holds or participates in exploration projects targeting copper, gold, tin, nickel, iron, phosphate, vanadium, titanium and coal, with exploration mostly funded through joint venture partnerships and strategic alliances.
-There are currently eight projects in Brazil, four of which are funded by partnerships.
+Lara currently holds or participates in exploration projects targeting copper, gold, nickel, iron, phosphate, vanadium, titanium and coal, with exploration mostly funded through joint venture partnerships and strategic alliances.
+There are currently seven projects in Brazil, four of which are funded by partnerships.
 The Peru portfolio now comprises fourteen prospects, one is funded by a partner, with one other in a co-funding joint venture and one a royalty interest.
-The Company also has an indirect interest in coal and phosphate projects in Colombia and Chile that are funded through alliance agreements with Kiwanda that are in a listing process on the ASX under the name Bifox Ltd.
+The Company also has an indirect interest in a phosphate project Chile that is funded through alliance agreements with Kiwanda that are in a listing process on the ASX under the name Bifox Ltd.